-Figure 13: Percentage of HHs reporting knowing about any childfriendly space in the camp of the above subset reported that a child from their HH attended one in the 30 days prior to data collection.
+Figure 13: Percentage of HHs reporting knowing about any child-friendly space in the camp of the above subset reported that a child from their HH attended one in the 30 days prior to data collection.

-Figure 14: Percentage of HHs reporting the presence of child protection concerns in the camp; mainly, children working 88%, and early marriage (below 18 years old) 57%.
+Figure 14: Percentage of HHs reporting the presence of child protection concerns in the camp; mainly, early marriage (below 18 years old) 36%, and children working 30%.